... the real-time intrusion detection & prevention system and superordinate firewall manager

 Motivation ...

-Attacking server systems turned into a kind of new "public sports" during the last 5 years.
+Attacking server systems turned into a kind of new "public sport" during the last 5 years.

-From 2015 until end of 2019 the reported numbers of malicious IP addresses that are attacking server systems on the open Internet has grown from about 1 million to 55 million attacks identified by IP addresses that makes up an increase of about 300% by every year.
+From 2015 until the end of 2019, the reported number of malicious IP addresses that are attacking server systems on the open Internet has grown from about 1 million to 55 million attacks identified by IP addresses which makes up an increase of about 300% by every year.

-The majority of attacks goes into account of mail services (mail transport & mailbox access; ~60%) followed by console access services (login/sshd; ~25%).
-The remaining 15% go into account of other services like chiefly WEB services and other informational services.
+The majority of attacks go into account of mail services (mail transport & mailbox access; ~60%) followed by console access services (login/sshd; ~25%).
+The remaining 15% goes into account for other services like (chiefly) WEB services and other informational services.

-Spreaders of SPAM, SCAM & Phishing email etc. earn about 10 to 15 thousands US dollars per week and a number of 2005 says, that 5.4 billion US dollars were made with spreading SPAM - 15 years ago ... today's numbers can be expected tremendously higher.
+Spreaders of SPAM, SCAM, Phishing email, etc. earn about 10 to 15 thousand US dollars per week and a number in 2005 says, that 5.4 billion US dollars were made by spreading SPAM - 15 years ago ... today's numbers can be expected tremendously higher.

 Atacken 2010 2019